Old Woodburn Whiskey

 Old Woodburn Whiskey is one of the most desirable of the early western whiskey bottles.
 It was produced in the mid-1870s with only three specimens known.
 The bottle ranked high in the Best of the West list at the FOHBC 2016 Sacramento National Antique Bottle Convention & Expo.
 You can read the Souvenir Program and see the list within.

-The Old Woodburn Whiskey bottles are found in shades of amber with an applied top and are very crude.
+Old Woodburn Whiskey bottles when found, are in shades of red amber with an applied top and are very crude.
 It is remarkable because the bottle lettering is in a serif typestyle which is pretty rare.
-As noted above, three examples are confirmed known.
-Thomas wrote that one was dug in southern Oregon, one in Belleville, Nevada and the third, along with broken pieces of another, in San Jose, California.
+As noted above, three examples are confirmed to exist in collections.
+John L. Thomas, in Whiskey Bottles of the Old West, wrote that one example was dug in southern Oregon, a second in Belleville, Nevada, and the third, along with broken pieces of another, in San Jose, California.

 The Old Woodburn brand was recorded to M. R. Cook in August 1870, of Cook & Bernheimer Company of New York.
-Cook & Bernheimer were New York wholesalers who distributed throughout the United States, including the west coast.
+This is his monogram on the bottle.
+Cook & Bernheimer were New York wholesalers who distributed their brands throughout the United States, including the west coast.
 Branch offices were located in Chicago and Cincinnati, among other locations.
 There was even a branch office in London.
 They were in business from 1863 to 1917.

 With the removal of Voorman in 1865, a new partnership was formed which consisted only of brothers John and Nicholas Van Bergen, still under the banner of John Van Bergen & Co.
 In 1868, John Van Bergen & Co. purchased the wholesale wine and liquor business of Taylor & Bendel of San Francisco.
 Taylor & Bendel kept its grocery business as well as the agency for Dr. Hufeland’s Swiss Stomach Bitters.
 Van Bergen later purchased the bitters brand.
 The business continued under the partnership of the two Van Bergen brothers until 1874 when John sold his interest to his brother, and it became N. Van Bergen & Co.